XimeraProject/standalone/SPEC.md

 `data-split-symbols`

 When parsing math expressions from text, split multiple character symbols into the product of single character symbols.
 If true, symbols specified as unsplitSymbols will remain unsplit.
 Does not apply to latex parser, which always splits mult-as unsplit symbols can be indicated as "\myvar".
 Default value is "true".
+[Delete this option, as could use `data-parser-splitSymbols="false"?]

 ## Answer blanks